AstricX/droidbrowser/README.md

 3. Then go to https://git-scm.com/ and install it.
 4. After that open the project in visual studio code (https://code.visualstudio.com/) AND MAKE SURE TO RUN IT AS ADMIN
 5. Then create a new terminal and copy this command: $ npm i -g windows-build-tools then once that is finished.
+Run npm install to install dependencies.
-Type: npm run start.
+Start Droid in development mode by running npm run start.
 If that didn't work go to package.json and find the Visual Studio Code "Debug" button and click Start Electron.
 And then you can close Droid and type npm run start.